 Mr. Lane has served as Managing Partner of GreatPoint Ventures, a venture firm focused on early stage enterprise and digital health technologies, since April 2014.
 Prior to that, Mr. Lane served as executive Chairman of Hewlett-Packard Company from September 2011 to April 2013 and as non-executive Chairman of Hewlett-Packard Company from November 2010 to September 2011.
 Until December 2019, Mr. Lane served as Partner Emeritus of Kleiner Perkins, a private equity firm, after having previously served as one of its Managing Partners from 2000 to 2013.
 Prior to joining Kleiner Perkins, Mr. Lane was President, Chief Operating Officer, and Director of Oracle Corporation, a software company.
 Before joining Oracle in 1992, Mr. Lane was a senior partner of Booz Allen Hamilton, Inc., a consulting company.
 Prior to Booz Allen Hamilton, Mr. Lane served as a division vice president with Electronic Data Systems Corporation, an IT services company that Hewlett-Packard Company acquired in August 2008.
-Mr. Lane served as Chairman of the Board of Trustees of Carnegie Mellon University from July 2009 to July 2015.
-He also serves on the Board of Special Olympics International.
+Mr. Lane served as Chairman of the Board of Special Olympics International.